Adelaide’s Norton Summit of cycling has a life of its own.

 The older route is much shorter, only 5.4 km compared to 7.1km.
 It is also faster taking only 6 mins compared to 20 minutes by car.
 The cycling route is winding and has hairpins hence the longer time to transverse for motorists.

-So motorists prefer Old Norton Summit route leaving cyclists the pleasure of a nice ride, much to themselves and with pristine nature.
+So motorists prefer Old Norton Summit route leaving cyclists the pleasure of a nice ride, much to themselves and with the pristine nature surroundings.

 The only motorists that will take the cycle route are those that have homes along the route or visitors.